BDP25/bdp25.github.io/_posts/2025-05-30-group05-viberadar.md

 ## Step 4: Measure What Matters

 As you are reading this blog, VibeRadar is still live and (hopefully) growing.
-These are our current stats:
+These are our current live stats:

 <style>
   .metrics-container {